neo4j-field/gsummit2023/README.md

 SET r.traveltime = r.sectionlength / speed_ms
 RETURN count(*);
 ```
+**IMPORTANT** the above query needs to run for the NeoDash Dashboard to run entirely!

 ### Shortest Path Queries using different Shortest Path functions in Neo4j